Frank Herbert

 Franklin Patrick Herbert Jr. (October 8, 1920 – February 11, 1986) was an American science-fiction author, best known for his 1965 novel Dune and its five sequels.
 He also wrote short stories and worked as a newspaper journalist, photographer, book reviewer, ecological consultant, and lecturer.

-Dune is the best-selling science fiction novel of all time, and the series is a classic of the science-fiction genre.
-The series has been adapted numerous times, including the feature film David Lynch's Dune (1984), the miniseries Frank Herbert's Dune (2000) and Children of Dune (2003), and a motion picture trilogy currently in production, with Denis Villeneuve's Dune (2021) and Dune: Part Two (2024) having been released.
+Dune is one of the best-selling science fiction novels of all time, and the series is a classic of the science-fiction genre.
+The series has been adapted numerous times, including the feature film David Lynch's Dune (1984), the miniseries Frank Herbert's Dune (2000) and Children of Dune (2003), and a motion picture trilogy currently in production, with Denis Villeneuve's Dune (2021) and Dune: Part Two (2024) having been released with Dune: Part Three (2026) being the last installment.

 Biography

 Herbert's novella The Priests of Psi was the cover story for the February 1960 issue of Fantastic.

 Early life

 Franklin Patrick Herbert Jr. was born on October 8, 1920, in Tacoma, Washington, to Franklin Patrick Herbert Sr. and Eileen (née McCarthy) Herbert.
 His paternal grandparents had come west in 1905 to join Burley Colony in Kitsap County, one of many utopian communes springing up in Washington State beginning in the 1890s.
 His upbringing included spending a lot of time on the rural Olympic and Kitsap Peninsulas.
 He was fascinated by books, could read much of the newspaper before the age of five, had an excellent memory, and learned quickly.
 He had an early interest in photography, buying a Kodak box camera at age ten, a new folding camera in his early teens, and a color film camera in the mid-1930s.
-Due to his parents' drinking, he ran away from home with his little sister, 5-year-old Patricia Lou, in 1938 to live with Frank's favorite maternal aunt, Peggy "Violet" Rowntree, and her husband, Ken Rowntree, Sr. Within weeks, Patricia moved back home.
+Due to his parents' drinking, he ran away from home with his little sister, 5-year-old Patricia Lou, in 1938 to live with Frank's favorite maternal aunt, Peggy "Violet" Rowntree, and her husband, Ken Rowntree Sr. Within weeks, Patricia moved back home.
 But Frank, 18, remained with his aunt and uncle.